theresayuy/UASpoofer/README.md

 ## Usage
 ### Loading Extension to Browser
-This extension can be used on any desktop chromium based browser (eg. Google Chrome, Microsoft Edge, Chromium, etc.)
+This extension can be used on any desktop Chromium-based browser (eg. Google Chrome, Microsoft Edge, Chromium, etc.)

 1. Clone this repo locally or download the source code of the main branch.
 Fork this repo if you want to contribute to development.
 2. Open any Chromium based browser and navigate to **`chrome://extensions`**.